-i found my ten-year-old harmonica! the one that’s been missing in action for well over a year now! i can’t quite believe it. this whole time, it was sitting in the external pouch of a guitar case, leaning against the wall right behind the six-string banjo. countless times, i was standing three feet away from it and had no idea. talk about silliness. i feel it’s only appropriate that the next album should feature eight minute harmonica solos on every song in celebration of this discovery/happy accident, so i guess i’m starting over from scratch.
+I found my ten-year-old harmonica!
+The one that’s been missing in action for well over a year now!
+I can’t believe it.
+This whole time it was sitting in the external pouch of a guitar case, leaning against the wall right behind the six-string banjo.
+Countless times, I was standing three feet away from it and had no idea it was right there.
+Talk about silliness.
+I feel it’s only appropriate that the next album should feature eight-minute harmonica solos on every song in celebration of this discovery/happy accident, so I guess I’m starting over from scratch.

-it’s funny…i don’t mind playing live so much as a sideman. you’d think there would be more pressure not to screw up in that setting, because the songs aren’t mine and any mistakes i make will be much more obvious, but i find it all infinitely more enjoyable than being up there playing my own material. dolph lundgren understands. i know he does.
+It’s funny.
+I don’t mind playing live so much as a sideman.
+You’d think there would be more pressure not to screw up in that setting, because the songs aren’t mine and any mistakes I make will be much more obvious and harder to work around, but I find it all a lot more enjoyable than being up there playing my own material.
+Dolph Lundgren understands.
+I know he does.